-Nevada · OCT
+Nevada · ODC

 Odor Control Certification in Nevada

-Earn your Odor Control (OCT) certification in Nevada with NISCR's online, self-paced course and same-day certificate.
+Earn your Odor Control (ODC) certification in Nevada with NISCR's online, self-paced course and same-day certificate.
 Master deodorization chemistry, source removal, thermal fogging, hydroxyl and ozone basics, and air-scrubbing techniques to eliminate stubborn odors from smoke, water, pets, and biohazards in properties across Las Vegas, Reno, and Henderson.

 100% online & self-paced — your certificate the same day, anywhere in Nevada.